ZinaRotgauz/hcds-project/README.md

 How does stroke risk vary across glucose level or smoking status categories?

 What interventions (e.g., glucose monitoring, smoking cessation) might reduce stroke incidence most effectively?

+## Constraints and Requirements

+- Ethical: cannot discriminate on the basis of gender, age or place of residence.
+- Medical: the model must be interpretable for physicians.
+- Technical: high accuracy requirements (especially recall - to avoid missing stroke cases).
+- Legal: protection of personal medical data (GDPR, HIPAA).

 # Techncal details
 For our research we are going to consider, **RandomForest, LogicalRegression** and ... models and evaluate their accuracy for answering our research questions.
 Later on you will see the attribute comparison of their abilities.